 Aloha!
 Hawaii is a paradise to visit.
 However, like many tropical islands, booming tourism threatens the fragile environment.
 Additionally, the economic benefits fall unevenly and there are many working poor.
 You will have the opportunity to make a difference by running a day camp, preserving the environment and learning about Hawaiian culture while getting your hands dirty at a taro farm.
 Beautiful weather, beaches, and scenery along with some radical surf are just a huge bonus.
 By the time of your final banquet dinner, you will be a close-knit ohana and wishing you could prolong your stay to help even more.

-For participants on this program, we help you coordinate your flight times and greet you upon arrival in Honolulu.
-For your return flight from Maui, our leaders help you to check-in and remain in the airport until flights in designated times have departed.
-Depending on the number of students from the New York area we may offer a chaperoned flight as well.
+For participants on this program, we help you coordinate your flight times and greet you upon arrival in Maui.
+For your return flight from Honolulu, our leaders help you to check-in and remain at the airport until flights at designated times have departed.
+Depending on the number of students from the New York area we may offer a chaperoned flight home.

 Also known as “The Positive Place for Kids,” the Boys & Girls Club is dedicated to helping and inspiring Hawaii’s youth to become responsible citizens.
 They provide a safe environment for guidance-oriented programs in character development, education, technology, health and life skills, the arts, and sports, fitness and recreation.
 Each year, the Club provides service to over 10,000 children, many of whom come from disadvantaged backgrounds.
 Use your creativity to plan and implement day camp activities for these children, ranging from soccer and basketball to art, drama and reading.
 Serve as a role model for youth who come to the center for guidance and recreation.
 Working with both the Honolulu and Maui branches of the club shows the scope of its impact and promises to be a rewarding experience and a trip highlight.